 - 002.02 "Actual emissions" for purposes other than the Prevention of Significant Deterioration program, means the actual rate of emissions of a pollutant from an emissions unit as determined below: - 002.02A Actual emissions are to be calculated using the unit's actual operating hours, production rates, existing control equipment, and types of materials processed, stored, or combusted during the selected time period. - 002.02B The Director may presume that the source-specific allowable emissions for the unit are equivalent to the actual emissions of the unit. - 002.02C For any emissions unit which has not begun normal operations on the particular date, actual emissions are to equal the potential to emit of the unit on that date. - 002.03 "Administrator" means the Administrator of the United States Environmental Protection Agency or his or her designee. - 002.04 "Affected facility" means, with reference to a stationary source, any apparatus to which a standard of performance is specifically applicable. - 002.05 "Affected source" means a source that includes one or more affected units. - 002.06 "Affected States" means: - 002.06A A contiguous State and Tribal Treatment as State (TAS) that in the judgment of the Director may be affected by emissions from a facility seeking a Class I permit, modification, or renewal; or - 002.06B A contiguous State or TAS within 50 miles of the permitted source. - 002.07 "Affected unit" means a unit that is subject to emission reduction requirements or limitations under Chapter 5. - 002.08 "Air contaminant" or "Air contamination" means the presence in the outdoor atmosphere of any dust, fumes, mist, smoke, vapor, gas, or other gaseous fluid, or particulate substance differing in composition from or exceeding in concentration the natural components of the atmosphere. - 002.09 "Air curtain incinerator" means an incinerator that operates by forcefully projecting a curtain of air across an open chamber or pit in which combustion occurs.
-Incinerators of this type can be constructed above or below ground and with or without refractory walls and floor. - 002.10 "Air pollutant" or "air pollution" means the presence in the outdoor atmosphere of one or more air contaminants or combinations thereof in such quantities and of such duration as are or may tend to be injurious to human, plant or animal life, property, or the conduct of business.
+Incinerators of this type can be constructed above or below ground and with or without refractory walls and floor. - 002.10 "Air pollution control agency" means any of the following: - 002.10A The Department for purposes of Neb.
+Rev. Stat.
+Sections 81-1501 to 81-1532;